MO3 (rapper)

+On November 11, 2020, MO3 was shot and killed in his hometown.
+In March 2025, fellow hometown rapper Yella Beezy would be indicted for his murder.

 Early life and career

 MO3 was born in McKinney, Texas.
 Later on he moved to North Dallas, where he would be raised.
 His debut mixtape, Shottaz, was released in 2014.
 The same year, Mo3 released his single Hold Ya Tongue a remix of infamous Texas rapper Mr. Lucci and resulted in him gaining buzz throughout the region.
 In 2016 Mo3 released Shottaz Reloaded a project with numerous hits that gain the attention of Boosie Badazz who at the time wanted to sign the artist.

+Personal life

+Noble was the father of three children, two girls and one boy.

 Death

 Noble was shot and killed on November 11, 2020, at the age of 28.
-While being pursued by another vehicle as he was driving on Interstate 35 in Dallas, he stopped the car in front of a semi on the center lane.
-Kewon Dontrell White stopped his car as well and approached Noble while he was in the car.
-Noble tried to retrieve a weapon but was unable to and ran south on the highway.
-White chased him and shot Noble multiple times with a rifle before returning to his dark-colored vehicle.
-White fled in the car, believed to be a 2015 Chevrolet Camaro.
+While driving on Interstate 35 in Dallas, Noble was pursued by another vehicle leading him to stop his car in the center lane of the highway.
+Kewon Dontrell White would also stop his car and approach Noble’s vehicle.
+Noble tried to retrieve a weapon but was unsuccessful and attempted to escape on foot.
+White chased Noble and shot him multiple times with a rifle before fleeing in his dark colored vehicle, believed to be a 2015 Chevrolet Camaro.
 Noble was transported to a local hospital where he was pronounced dead.

 Two suspects were arrested for his murder: the gunman Kewon Dontrell White on December 9, 2020, and Devin Maurice Brown on April 23, 2021.

-Noble was the father of three children.
+On March 20, 2025, Markies Conway aka Yella Beezy was arrested by Dallas County Texas in connection with felony capital murder-for-hire charges of MO3 in the State of Texas vs. Conway, Markies (Case #F-25-00154).
+The charges alleged that Conway hired White to carry out the murder of Noble.

+Noble's estate filed a lawsuit against Ray Gene Bollin, Jr., an audio technician and owner of Absolut Production Recording Studios, over claims made by Bollin that he was entitled an ownership stake in 78 previously released recordings and 51 unreleased recordings.
+Bollin also claimed that he was owed money for use of the studio.
+In May 2025, a federal jury in Sherman, Texas, ruled in favor of Mo3’s estate, finding that Noble sole ownership over the recordings.